-Apollo Trust Company, “A Bank You Can Believe In,” has been going strong for over 145 years.
+Apollo Trust Company, “A Bank You Can Believe In,” has been going strong for 150 years.
 Organized and operated in Apollo, PA in an effort to help the borough’s people better manage and safeguard their money, the bank started after a meeting at Whitlinger’s Hall on May 16, 1871.
 Originally named “Apollo Savings Bank,” its inaugural president, J.B.
 Chambers, and secretary, S.M.
 Jackson, were elected during the first meeting.
 The constitution and by-laws were drafted by Dr. William McBryar, S.M.
 Jackson and S.P.
 Townsend and on May 27, 1871, they were adopted.
 The first Board of Directors included J.B.
 Chambers, Samuel Jack, William McBryar, John Morrow, S.P.
 Townsend, James M. Kennedy, David Kepple, W.C.
 Bovard and Adam Maxwell.

 The bank opened for business on August 7, 1871 at 2PM in a building that was constructed for $500.
 Five years after opening, the first building was destroyed by fire and business was transacted in temporary quarters in a room rented from W.C.
 Bovard.
 A new building, which still stands on First Street, was completed and ready for business on November 1, 1876.

 Apollo Savings Bank operated as a private bank until 1895 when a state charter was obtained.
 Capitalization then was $60,000.
 In 1901 the bank changed its name to Apollo Trust Company, and the capital had increased to $125,000.